 Progressive’s team of physical therapists are professionals with extensive clinical experience.
 They examine, diagnose, and prevent or treat conditions that limit the body’s ability to move and function in daily life.

 We can be especially helpful to those who have suffered a stroke or hip fracture, have osteoporosis, experienced a recent change in mental status, or are taking medication that causes dizziness or weakness.

-Lymph-edema occurs when the normal drainage of fluids is disrupted by blockage caused by infection, cancer, and scar tissue.
+Lymph edema occurs when the normal drainage of fluids is disrupted by a blockage caused by infection, cancer, and scar tissue.
 In the early stages, the swelling is mild.
 Compression garments, exercise, and elevation of the affected limb can be effective.
-But for severe swelling, the physical therapist will use a complete decongestive therapy using manual lymphatic drainage.
-This feels like a light form of massage to improve the flow of lymph, followed by compression bandaging to reduce swelling.
+But for severe swelling, the physical therapist will use complete decongestive therapy using manual lymphatic drainage.
+This feels like a light form of massage to improve lymph flow, followed by compression bandaging to reduce swelling.

 - Fall risk evaluation of patients who have not fallen